Master Autodesk’s AutoCAD drafting system

 This course is aimed at those who may be interested in gaining the necessary skills needed for entry into an Engineering career, that are looking at upskilling in their current position or from post trade, prospective entrepreneurs, that are looking at gaining formal qualification or those that would just like to learn how to use the software for their own personal projects.

-For 3 hours every week, you will need to attend workshops and lectures on-campus.
+This course is 3 hours every week for 20 weeks, you will need to attend workshops and lectures on-campus.

-Once enrolled, you will receive information about how to login to our eCampus.
-Your study will include 6 to 8 hours a week using Blackboard, where you will access learning content, assignments, lesson plans and pre-reading for classes, at your place of choice, on or off-campus.
-To access the full suite of software activities, you will need to use College computers at Munster campus.
+Your study at home requires you to use our online learning tool, Blackboard, where you will access learning content, assignments, lesson plans and pre-reading for classes, at your place of choice, on or off-campus.

 This skill set forms part of MEM50212 Diploma of Engineering - Technical, which provides pathways towards university entry requirements.